Trading Forex with Bitcoin - The Key Considerations

 When receiving Bitcoins from clients, it’s also thought that brokers automatically sell these and hold the requisite amount in US dollars.
 This exposes investors to the underlying BTC/USD rate risk from the deposit to withdrawal.

-However, these issues arguably pale when compared to the fundamental benefits of forex trading with Bitcoin, as investors can take advantage from decentralised valuations.
+However, these issues arguably pale when compared to the fundamental benefits of forex trading with Bitcoin (best forex brokers kenya), as investors can take advantage from decentralised valuations.
 Also, Bitcoin is largely free from central geopolitical influence and macroeconomic issues, such as inflation and base interest rates.

 You should also note that most brokers offer exceptionally high leverage for Bitcoin forex trades, magnifying potential gains in the process.